ManishSaraf24/Agri_Crop_Prediction/README.md

 - `activation`: The activation function used in the hidden layers of the ANN model.
 - `output_activation`: The activation function used in the output layer of the ANN model.

-Feel free to modify these configurations based on your specific requirements.

 ## Contributing